The wait for US passports is creating travel purgatory and snarling summer plans - The Boston Globe

-WASHINGTON (AP) — Seeking a valid U.S. passport for that 2023 trip?
+WASHINGTON — Seeking a valid US passport for that 2023 trip?
 Buckle up, wishful traveler, for a very different journey before you step anywhere near an airport.

-A much-feared backup of U.S passport applications has smashed into a wall of government bureaucracy as worldwide travel rebounds toward record pre-pandemic levels — with too few humans to handle the load.
-The result, say aspiring travelers in the U.S. and around the world, is a maddening pre-travel purgatory defined, at best, by costly uncertainty.
+A much-feared backup of US passport applications has smashed into a wall of government bureaucracy as worldwide travel rebounds toward record prepandemic levels — with too few humans to handle the load.
+The result, say aspiring travelers in the United States and around the world, is a maddening pretravel purgatory defined, at best, by costly uncertainty.

 Advertisement